proj-at/subdomains/README.md

 # Proj.at & Proj.sbs

-> Get ur own proj.sbs / proj.at subdomains here, free for open-source developers.
+> 🌎 Get your own proj.sbs / proj.at subdomains, free for open-source developers.
+>
+> `proj.at` currently doesn't accept subdomain requests.
+Please use `proj.sbs`.

 ## Register